 Physical movement is essentially muscle expansion and contraction.
 Muscular expansion (relaxation) allows fresh blood to enter and feed our cells.
 Muscular contraction squeezes old blood and toxins out as waste.
 Physical movement is also what keeps the synovial fluid flowing.

 So there is truth to the saying, “Move it or lose it.”
 Recent research findings are dispelling an old myth physical activity is injurious to joints.
-Activity is “the driving force behind maintaining lubrication,” with the added result of reducing risk of osteoarthritis.
+Activity is “the driving force behind maintaining lubrication,” with the added result of reducing the risk of osteoarthritis.
 Unfortunately, two caveats apply here.
-The first is we spend more than 90 per cent of our day sitting or standing and thus not regularly bending and extending our knees and other joints.
+The first is we spend more than 90 percent of our day sitting or standing and thus not regularly bending and extending our knees and other joints.
 Secondly, the body freely produces enough synovial fluid during our childhood but during our teens production begins to slow, and by the time we hit our less-active years (40-plus), we actually require physical activity to stimulate synovial secretion.

 Fortunately, the solution is simple — move every joint in your body for five — or, better yet, 10 — minutes every day.
 This may seem impossible, but a simple three- to six-pose yoga sequence that includes standing, balancing, inverting, back-bending, twisting and forward-folding will create the “juice” to carry you and your joints for a lifetime.

 Try the one below:

 Action: Perform each of the following poses as repetitions.
 Move in and out of each pose by following the inhalation and exhalation instructions.
 Repeat three to five times, moving with your breath.
 For more advanced practitioners, at the end of the repetitions, hold the pose for 5 to 10 breaths and imagine creating space in the major joints (knees, hips, shoulders, elbows) by breathing into them.